David Bartholot

 David Bartholot (born 26 September 1995) is an Australian representative rower.
-He is an Australian national champion and represented in the double-scull at the 2019 and 2022 World Championships.
+He is a four time Australian national champion and World Championship medalist.

 Club and state rowing

 Bartholot was raised in Forster on the New South Wales Mid North Coast.
 He started rowing at Sydney University where he commenced studies in 2015.
 He was a resident at St Andrew's College and his senior club rowing has been from the Sydney University Boat Club.

 In 2018 in SUBC colours Bartholot contested the open men's single and double scull titles at the Australian Rowing Championships.
 In 2019 he contested the open men's single scull and won the open's men's quad scull national championship title in an SUBC/ANU composite crew.
 He won another open's men's quad scull national title in 2022 and that year was also selected as NSW's single sculling entrant, racing to victory in the President's Cup at the 2022 Interstate Regatta.
+In 2023 he was again selected as NSW's single scull representative at the Interstate Regatta.